 “My people sometimes seem paralyzed and hardly show initiative.”

 I hear what you’re thinking… Another internal characteristic.
-Rightly so because strong brands start from within.
-Paralyzed people are what you get if a clear and guiding vision is absent.
+Rightly so, because strong brands start from within; paralyzed people are what you get if a clear and guiding vision is absent.
 A strong vision inspires people and drives action.
-It serves as a compass that guides employees in the right direction and it enables the right ‘on-brand’ decisions.
-If there’s no compass, people have a hard time deciding what they should or shouldn’t do in their jobs.
+It serves as a compass that guides employees in the right direction, and it enables the right ‘on-brand’ decisions.
+Without a compass, people have a hard time deciding what they should or shouldn’t do in their jobs.

 ADVICE: A strong brand vision inspires action and clarifies where exactly the brand should be heading.
-Make sure that you give your employees practical tools to act ‘on brand’.
+Ensure you give your employees practical tools to act ‘on brand’.
 This will lead to empowerment rather than paralysis and procrastination.